 - Contract mobile phone devices and the associated plans, optical, product services (warranties, assembly, etc.), clinic and pharmacy purchases and offers, or game reservations.

-- Third party sellers on marketplaces like Amazon and Walmart.
+- Third-party sellers on marketplaces like Amazon and Walmart.

-- Black Friday and Cyber Week deals.
+- Black Friday, Cyber Monday, and Cyber Week deals.

 - Cartwheel offers, registry coupons and Target gift card offers.

-Stores Target Will Price Match Online
+Target Will Price Match These Online Stores:

 Something to keep in mind with price matching is that the size and quantity of what you’re buying have to be exactly the same.
 This makes warehouse stores such as Costco and Sam’s Club less likely to have products you could price match at Target since they mainly sell big quantities of everything.